gdanko/polybar/README.md

 #### Notes
 The speedometer icon is dynamic.
 It shows slow, medium, or fast depending on the following:
 - If only the download test is enabled, the icon is based on download speed.
-- If both download and upload tests are enabled, the icon is based on the download speed.
 - If only the upload test is enabled, the icon is based on the upload speed.
+- If both download and upload tests are enabled, the icon is based on and average of both speeds.

 ### Stock Quotes
 This module contacts [Yahoo!
 Finance](https://finance.yahoo.com) and gathers basic information about stock symbols.